ibm-cloud-docs/EventStreams/messagehub082.md

 The sample app actually consists of two simple apps: a web front end that sends messages to a back end and a back end that processes the messages, capitalizes the words, and then returns the messages to the front end.
-This sample shows how easy it is to get apps talking to each other using the {{site.data.keyword.mql}} API.
+This sample shows how you can get apps talking to each other using the {{site.data.keyword.mql}} API.
 You can also use the {{site.data.keyword.mql}} API to perform worker offload; a key capability required for building scalable, loosely coupled, and distributed apps.